 Dry Cracked Feet, and How to Fix Them

-Sandal season is starting, and so many of us have dry, cracked, itchy feet that we are often embarrassed by putting our feet on display.
-In any major store you will find dozens of products promising to heal your heels, but how do you know which ones work?
+Sandal season is starting, and so many of us have such dry cracked feet that we are often embarrassed by putting our feet on display.
+You might even have considered visiting a podiatrist.
+In any major store, you will find dozens of products promising to heal your heels, but how do you know which ones work?
 Why do your feet do this?

 Your feet do not produce natural oils, they rely on sweat glands to moisturize them and keep them soft.
-There are several things that can keep your body from doing this itself, this includes diabetes, thyroid trouble, any chronic illness that affects your skin, edema, and aging.
+There are several things that can keep your body from doing this itself.
+These include diabetes, thyroid trouble, any chronic illness that affects your skin, edema, and aging.
 It can also be caused by bacteria, vitamin deficiencies, overexposure to water, shoes that don’t fit properly, and lack of air circulation around the feet.

 - 1 cup of white vinegar to 2 gallons warm water, soak for 30-45 minutes once a week, rinse, dry, apply moisturizer and socks